orbitalis-framework/py-orbitalis/README.md

     @override
     def turn_off(self):
         """
-        Overridden version to turn off the lamp and compute energy consumption also based on power field
+        Overridden version to turn off the plugin and compute energy consumption also based on power field
         """